Chart Color Schemes

 Ringwood's health metrics are close to national benchmarks.

 Common health conditions among its general population are somewhat typical but higher than the national average among older cohorts.
-The rate of private health cover is very high at approximately 55% of the total population (~11,278 people).
-Mental health issues and arthritis are the most common medical conditions in the area, impacting 8.8 and 7.1% of residents respectively.
-70.3% of residents declare themselves completely clear of medical ailments compared to 68.7% across Greater Melbourne.
-As of 2021, 17.9% of Ringwood's residents are aged 65 and over (3,639 people), which is lower than the 19.0% in Greater Melbourne.
-Health outcomes among seniors present some challenges that require more attention than those for the broader population.
+The rate of private health cover is very high at approximately 55% of the total population (~11,315 people).
+The most common medical conditions in the area are mental health issues and arthritis, impacting 8.8 and 7.1% of residents respectively.
+Seventy-point-three percent declared themselves completely clear of medical ailments compared to 68.7% across Greater Melbourne.
+The area has 17.9% of residents aged 65 and over (3,651 people), which is lower than the 19.0% in Greater Melbourne.
+Health outcomes among seniors present some challenges requiring more attention than the broader population.

 Frequently Asked Questions - Health